Discover how people analytics and workforce intelligence helps you uncover the information you need to improve nurse retention.

 Healthcare has long been a highly regulated industry with a diverse and specialized workforce — one that’s hard to hire and even harder to retain at the best of times.
-Even though healthcare has been projected to add 4 million jobs — more than any other industry — between 2012 and 2022, turnover is high and hospitals perennially face a shortfall of registered nurses (RN).
+Even though healthcare has been projected to add 1,9 million jobs–more than any other industry–between 2018 and 2028, turnover is high and hospitals perennially face a shortfall of registered nurses (RN).

-According to a survey by NSI Nursing Solutions, the average cost of turnover for a bedside RN ranges from $44,380 to $63,400.
-The cost of resignations is compounded by the fact that median tenure for RNs is only 1.57 years, which leads to these costs being incurred at a high frequency.
+According to a survey by NSI Nursing Solutions, the average cost of turnover for a bedside RN ranges from $33,000 to $56,000.
+The cost of resignations is compounded by the fact that more than 20% of RNs leave within one year, which leads to these costs being incurred at a high frequency.

-Workforce intelligence can provide HR with the insights needed to find out what nurse retention issues exist at their organization and develop solutions tailored to the needs of their staff.
+People analytics provides HR with the insights needed to find out what retention issues exist at their organization and develop solutions tailored to the needs of their staff.
 In turn, better retention is likely to lead to better care and higher patient satisfaction.
 Here are the steps to achieving this:

 Identify your Retention Problem